NixOS/nixpkgs/doc/build-helpers/images/dockertools.section.md

 }
 ```

-Now the Docker CLI will display a reasonable date and sort the images as expected:
+After importing the generated repository tarball with Docker, its CLI will display a reasonable date and sort the images as expected:

 ```ShellSession
 $ docker images